moq-wg/moq-transport/draft-ietf-moq-transport.md

 but might have different optimal values in those versions, there SHOULD be separate Setup parameters for that information in each version.

-## Session initialization {#session-init}

-The first stream opened is a client-initiated bidirectional control stream where the peers exchange Setup messages ({{message-setup}}).
-All messages defined in this draft except OBJECT and OBJECT_WITH_LENGTH are sent on the control stream after the Setup message.
-Control messages MUST NOT be sent on any other stream, and a peer receiving a control message on a different stream closes the session as a 'Protocol Violation'.
-Objects MUST NOT be sent on the control stream, and a peer receiving an Object on the control stream closes the session as a 'Protocol Violation'.
+## Control Stream
+The first stream opened is a client-initiated bidirectional stream where the peers exchange Setup Messages ({{message-setup}}).
+All control messages ({{message-control}}) are sent over this control stream.

 This draft only specifies a single use of bidirectional streams.
-Objects are sent on unidirectional streams.
 Because there are no other uses of bidirectional streams, a peer MAY currently close the session as a 'Protocol Violation' if it receives a second bidirectional stream.

 The control stream MUST NOT be abruptly closed at the underlying transport layer.
 Doing so results in the session being closed as a 'Protocol Violation'.

-## Stream Cancellation
+## Data Streams
+A publisher will create unidirectional streams containing one or more data messages ({{message-data}}).

-Streams aside from the control stream MAY be canceled due to congestion or other reasons by either the sender or receiver.
+Data streams MAY be canceled due to congestion or other reasons by either the sender or receiver.
 Early termination of a stream does not affect the MoQ application state, and therefore has no effect on outstanding subscriptions.

+## Datagrams
+A publisher may transmit datagrams containing a datagram messages ({{message-datagram}}).
+This is done to avoid retransmissions and is useful for transient objects.

 ## Termination  {#session-termination}